YellingNinjas/UNO-ASCII/README.md

 # UNO-ASCII

-An ASCII-based version of UNO, made as a CPT for Grade 11 CS.
+### An ASCII-based version of UNO, made as a CPT for Grade 11 CS.
 Features a version of the 'Stacking' rule, and functions just like UNO would if you were playing either the card game or the video-game version.
 Created by both me and another classmate.
 ----------------------------------------------------------------------------

 Authors -  Alden DeMello and Sebastian Deluca

 Date - 5/21/2019

-Version - 1.0

 -----------------------------------------------------------------------------

-Unit / Question # - Culminating Activity: Text-Based version of UNO!

 Programming Language - Python 3.4.4

 Program Description –  A text-based version of the card game UNO,